triton-inference-server/developer_tools/README.md

 the integration of RAPIDS algorithms, this library can be used by anyone to quickly get up and running with a custom backend for Triton.

+**WARNING**: Due to an upstream bug in Triton, backends which make use of RAPIDS-Triton may encounter issues with Triton's shared memory mode.
+Specifically, backends deployed on the host or which request input on host memory should not be given cuda shared memory inputs and vice versa.
+A fix for this issue in Triton is expected soon.

 ## Background

 ### Triton